 I'm not a fan of criticizing a tool like this since I know how hard it is to build web apps.
 However, please make sure that you try out Ruttl thoroughly before you decide so you don't experience the same issues as I did.

-A nice feature of Ruttl that I haven't seen in other tools is the ability to edit text and CSS directly on the page and send that as feedback.
+A nice feature of Ruttl that I haven't seen in other tools is the ability to make real-time CSS edits directly on the page and send that as feedback.
 That's really nice when, for example, your designer submits feedback.

 Considering Ruttl?
 Check out our Ruttl Alternatives page before making your decision.